 Garry Tonon is a very dedicated fighter and one of the greatest BJJ stars in modern mixed martial arts.
 If he wins ONE FC championship, Dana White could put an eye on him.
 This guy could be a top-notch commercial for Brazilian jiu-jitsu if he reaches the UFC one day!

-Recommended: In this fantastic article, discover several facts about king Gordon Ryan.
+Recommended: Discover several facts about Gordon Ryan, the king of submission grappling.
 Learn about Gordon ADCC Grappling Championships and the lessons to be learned from his achievement.
+Click here to learn more!